-The Summer Scholar Communities program blends the structure of a summer session class with the format of a research team focused on a faculty-designed research project.
-Students spend 16-18 hours per week for eight to ten weeks on a research project, working with several other students and faculty mentors.
 The Summer Scholar Communities Program differs from traditional undergraduate research in that students and faculty from various disciplines across the College of Sciences and Mathematics meet regularly over the course of the summer to share results, to learn from each other, to present their research findings and discuss challenges and commonalities.
 The students present their findings at a poster session at the beginning of the fall semester as well as at Belmont's Science Undergraduate Research Symposium (SURS) in the fall.